jkiriacos/fsm-sim/README.md

 ### About The Project

 This was my first attempt at creating a webapp and my first time utilizing React.
 There was a bit of a steep learning curve to this, as I kind of was learning as I went.
 The visuals of the site definitely won't win any awards, but it functions well enough and the actual graph creating looks quite nice in my opinion.
 Overall, this was a fun project to make and a great exercise so I'm happy with it.

+MIT License and all that, knock yourself out doing whatever to the code.